 Competitive advantage.
 A company has a competitive advantage because of their workforce.
 Whether that is producing a product or fulfilling a service, the knowledge and skills of the internal workforce can set a company apart from its competition.

 Any one of these consequences can cost an organization’s bottom line.
 How to change the outlook?
 Invest in employee training.
 The type of training, and how the training is delivered, can make a difference, too.
 All training is not created equally.
 But it could be.
-High performers are often asked to train fellow employees but are taken away from production lines, patient care, or other important jobs to do so.
-Simulations take the burden off spreading employees too thin; or taking employees out of production during training.
-Good simulations are developed with subject-matter experts.
+One great option is simulations, which can take the burden off your employees who are already stretched thin.
+And, when developed with subject-matter experts, simulations are just as effective as in-person training.